mindspore-ai/docs/docs/lite/docs/source_en/use/cloud_infer/runtime_parallel_cpp.md

 After exporting the `mindir` model by MindSpore or converting it by [model conversion tool](https://www.mindspore.cn/lite/docs/en/master/use/cloud_infer/converter_tool.html) to obtain the `mindir` model, the concurrent inference process of the model can be executed in Runtime.
 This tutorial describes how to perform concurrent inference with multiple modes by using the [C++ interface](https://www.mindspore.cn/lite/api/en/master/index.html).

-To use the MindSpore Lite parallel inference framework, perform the following steps:
+To use the MindSpore Lite concurrent inference framework, perform the following steps:

 1. Create a configuration item: Create a multi-model concurrent inference configuration item [RunnerConfig](https://www.mindspore.cn/lite/api/en/master/generate/classmindspore_RunnerConfig.html), which is used to configure multiple model concurrency.
 2. Initialization: initialization before multi-model concurrent inference.